 - Ferry Access to the Statue of Liberty and Ellis Island OR Circle Line Sightseeing Cruises

 - 9/11 Memorial and Museum OR Intrepid Sea, Air & Space Museum

 New York GO City Pass – And if you just want to visit a few attractions at your own pace, then I recommend checking out the New York GO City Pass.

-BEST FOR: Those who have more time to spend in New York to see the city’s top attractions.
-You’ll save up to 55% off vs. paying the regular admission price.
+BEST FOR: You have more time to spend in New York to see the city’s top attractions.
+You’ll save up to 50% off vs. paying the regular admission price.

 The New York CityPASS and GO City Pass DON’T offer as high of a discount on sightseeing as the New York Pass, but they are still excellent ways to save money when visiting the city’s top attractions.

 Below you can read my post sharing tips on how to choose the best sightseeing pass for your trip to New York.